Most of this information is several years old, however most of the fundamental concepts are still valid.

 In the diagram above, moving from left to right you can see the data flow process.
 The goal is to reduce many Intent data objects (on the left) to a single Command object (on the right), one per channel.

 The contexts are the sources of any data into the engine.
-Presently, there are two context types; a ‘sequence’ context, and a ‘live’ context; only the former is currently used.
+Presently, there are two context types; a Sequence Context, and a Live Context.
+Both are currently used.

 A sequence context provides intents during execution of a sequence.
 Each effect is rendered to a collection of intents targeted on elements.
 During execution, the context provides these intents to the execution engine at the appropriate time (ie. while the effect is active).

-The live context is not currently used, but may be utilized in future development.
+The live context is currently used for the effect preview in the sequencer and the web interface.
 The idea is to have a context that can be used for immediate execution of single effects.
 This could be used for testing/setup purposes, or for things like responsive displays (eg. triggering on user input, etc.)

 When the execution engine updates, it collects all intents for each element.
 Each element can contain zero or more current intents.